davified/refactoring-exercise/README.md

 Clean code practices (from [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) and [Refactoring](https://www.amazon.com/Refactoring-Improving-Existing-Addison-Wesley-Signature/dp/0134757599)) adapted for machine learning / data science workflows in Python.
 This is not a style guide.
 It's a guide to producing readable, reusable, and refactorable software.

+If you'd like to try out these practices, we've created a [refactoring exercise](./refactoring-exercise.md) which you can follow along.
+Starting with a jupyter notebook with many code smells, you can apply these clean code principles and refactor it to be readable and maintainable.
+The sample final solution can be found in [`src/train.py`](src/train.py).

 Targets Python3.7+